netzero-labs/netzero/docs/Automation.md

 ```

 The response mirrors that of the GET request, providing the updated configuration (inclusive of any changes made) along with the Powerwall's current status.

+## Questions or Issues

+You can submit issues or post questions here: [Netzero Issues](https://github.com/netzero-labs/netzero/issues).